Ke'Bryan Hayes Player Props: Pirates vs. Rangers

-The Pittsburgh Pirates, including Ke'Bryan Hayes (.300 slugging percentage in past 10 games, including no home run), take on starter Nathan Eovaldi and the Texas Rangers at PNC Park, Tuesday at 6:35 PM ET.
+The Pittsburgh Pirates, including Ke'Bryan Hayes (.179 batting average in his past 10 games), battle starting pitcher Martin Perez and the Texas Rangers at PNC Park, Wednesday at 12:35 PM ET.

-In his most recent game, he went 1-for-3 with a double against the Rangers.
+He had a hitless performance in his most recent game (0-for-3) against the Rangers.

 Ke'Bryan Hayes Game Info & Props vs. the Rangers